JohnSnowLabs/spark-nlp/docs/en/annotators.md

 ### LightPipeline

-#### A super-fast Spark-NLP pipeline for small data
+#### A super-fast Spark NLP pipeline for small data

-LightPipelines are Spark ML pipelines converted into a single machine but multithreaded task, becoming more than 10x times faster for smaller amounts of data (50k lines of text or below).
+LightPipelines are Spark ML pipelines converted into a single machine but multithreaded task, becoming more than 10x times faster for smaller amounts of data (small is relative, but 50k sentences is roughly a good maximum).
 To use them, simply plug in a trained (fitted) pipeline.
 **Example:**

 {% highlight python %}